sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 Since traffic control(TC) only supports rates in the form of bytes per second, this value is multiplied by 406 (number of bytes that make up a DHCP discover packet).
 Upon running this command, an ingress queuing discipline is created on the specified port via traffic control(TC).
 Next, a traffic control(TC) filter is added to filter DHCP discover packets on protocol 17 (UDP) and destination port 67 (port used by DHCP) and a dropping action is applied to filtered incoming traffic.
 Incoming DHCP discover packets that exceed the rate are dropped to stop the attack from overwhelming the DHCP server.

+A custom program (daemon) has been developed to monitor network traffic.
+This daemon continuously checks all network ports (tc qdisc) for signs of packet drops.
+If it detects increase in dropped packets on a specific port, it logs a message to a designated file.
+This log message serves as an alert for the user, notifying them about potential congestion and packet loss issues on the affected port.

 ### Requirements